kurguz-vladimir/cibox.org/README.md

 your stuff with just a browser, being it desktop or mobile.

-With CI Box you can easily run your code on any version of your Kung Fu language
+With CIBox you can easily run your code on any version of your Kung Fu language

 Yes, that's offered by any CI service.